Meet the Team

 "When I initially stepped into the role of financial educator, I realized that despite studying finance in college, I lacked personal financial literacy.
 As I trained for the job, I came to recognize the importance of budgeting, saving, investing, and living below my means.
 I worked on changing my mindset from being a “spender” to a “saver”.
 Embracing these principles transformed my life, enabling me to prioritize spending on things that truly matter to me while letting go of unnecessary expenses like impulse clothing purchases, dining out excessively, and nail appointments.
 I noticed that having control over my own financial situation was a big stress reducer, and I felt so empowered!
 Having undergone this journey myself years ago, my experience has been reinforced through those that I’ve worked with: I’ve witnessed firsthand, time and time again, how implementing sound financial practices like budgeting, saving, and paying down debt reduces the daily stress people face and empowers them to live more joyful lives.
 I love that I’m able to be a part of this journey for people, helping those I meet with achieve financial wellness and take control of their lives through their personal finances."

-Arintha Gillen
+A picture of Arintha Gillen

-Arintha Gillen is the Administrative Support Assistant for the Sokolov-Miller Family Financial and Life Skills Center.
+Arintha Lynch is the Administrative Support Assistant for the Sokolov-Miller Family Financial and Life Skills Center.
 She provides general office support, oversees purchasing and reconciles the office budget.
 She is originally from Clearfield, PA and earned her Practical Nursing diploma from the Clearfield County Career and Technology Center.
 She started at Penn State as part of the Contact Tracing team in 2020.
 Prior to Penn State she was a home health nurse.
 Arintha understands how important financial literacy is to our well-being and health.
 She is excited to join a team that is passionate about helping the Penn State Community understand financial literacy.

 Money Question for Arintha: What advice would you give to someone at the beginning of their financial wellness journey?